-For count data if DE testing has already been done and a correctly formatted filenameRoot.All.Pvals.csv file is provided with the necessary DE test results, then geneExprTest will have reduced runtime.
-The function will look for a csv file with the name "filenameRoot.All.Pvals.csv" and column names "Feature", "MnSignal", Pval", and "Fold" must be in the file.
-"Feature" is a column of transcript names including ERCC controls and endogenous transcripts, "MnSignal" is the mean signal across sample replicates, "Pval" are the unadjusted P-values from differential expression testing (Q-values will be automatically estimated for the P-values, and take into account multiple hypothesis testing), and "Fold" are the numeric fold changes for the ERCC controls (0.5, 4, 1, and 0.667) and for endogenous transcripts the "Fold" is NA.
+A correctly formatted "filenameRoot.All.Pvals.csv" file will have column names "Feature", "MnSignal", "Pval", and "Fold".
+"Feature" is a column of transcript names including ERCC controls and endogenous transcripts, "MnSignal" is the mean signal across sample replicates (e.g. counts or FPKM, etc.), "Pval" are the unadjusted P-values from differential expression testing (Q-values will be automatically estimated for the P-values, and take into account multiple hypothesis testing), and "Fold" are the numeric fold changes for the ERCC controls (0.5, 4, 1, and 0.667) and for endogenous transcripts the "Fold" is NA.